kujenga/website/content/blog/goml-mlp.md

 ### Why learning rate matters

+{{< img file="27-learning-rate-matters.png" alt="Why learning rate matters"
+loc=right max-width=40% >}}

-When we calculate the derivative for a given point in the loss landscape, we need to make sure we are not overly trusting of what it tells us.
+When we calculate the derivative for a given point in the loss landscape, we need to make sure we are not overly trusting of what that derivative tells us.
 Looking again at this diagram from earlier, we _could_ use the inferred slope of the loss from the computed gradient at a given point to attempt to jump straight to the values that will set the loss to zero along that plane within the gradient.
-As we can see here though, that would overshoot our desired minimized loss value and bounce around more than is desired.
-Continuing in that process would prevent us from reaching the minimum point where error is most greatly reduced, because with every step we are likely to overshoot it.
+As we can see here though, that would overshoot our desired minimized loss value and bounce around more than is desired, represented by the thicker red lines.
+If we were to continue that process, we may never reach the minimum point in the center where error is most greatly reduced, because with every step we are likely to overshoot it.

 In this diagram, the use of a learning rate is shown through the smaller iterations on the thinner light red lines, where we move by a few percentage points of the amount predicted by the gradient to get closer and closer to the minima iteratively.

-{{< img "27-learning-rate-matters.png" "Why learning rate matters" >}}

 With these pieces in place, we are now ready to start testing our network!